Women in Mali: Marriage

 Child marriage is common in Mali, fueled by lax laws, and lack of enforcement of even the existing laws.
 The minimum age to marry without parental consent is 16 for girls and 18 for boys.
+However, this law is not enforced and earlier marriage is typical, especially in rural areas.
 A 15-year-old girl may marry with parental consent if a civil judge approves.
+The mean age of marriage for men and women is roughly 26 and 18, respectively.
+The age gap is attributed to inequalities in bargaining and decision-making power.
+Men are regarded as the head of the household and women are required by law to obey their husbands.
+These customs have led to many Malian women experiencing controlling behaviors from their partners (38.18%).